-Tests performed on samples of your blood and urine are the first line of defense in detecting kidney problems and minimizing damage.
-Tests of these types can show how well the kidneys are removing excess fluids and waste.
-In addition, your blood pressure should be measured since high blood pressure (hypertension) can lead to kidney disease.
-When a structural problem is suspected, a variety of imaging tests can be used to evaluate the kidney.
-A sample of kidney tissue, a biopsy, is sometimes helpful in diagnosing the specific cause of the problem.
+A blood pressure measurement is also important since high blood pressure (hypertension) can lead to CKD.
+When a structural problem is suspected, a variety of imaging tests can be used to evaluate the kidneys.
+A sample of kidney tissue, a biopsy, is sometimes helpful in diagnosing the specific cause of a problem.

 Tests commonly used for screening and diagnosis